EthVentures/CryptoTracker/README.md

 # CryptoTracker
-CryptoTracker enables monitoring of cryptocurrency exchanges to collect data for analysis, tracking, and algorithmic trading.
-Use this open source project to track Price, Bid/Ask, Size, and Volume to test hypotheses about Ethereum, build machine learning models to predict price movements, understand volatility, arbitrage and more.

-CryptoTracker enables high-quality cryptocurrency R&D across all major, global exchanges.
+CryptoTracker makes it easy for you to collect, store, analyze, visualize, and monitor cryptocurrency data.
+You can use this open source project to track Price, Bid/Ask Spreads, Size, and Volume, test hypotheses about markets, build machine learning models to predict price movements, understand volatility, arbitrage / algorithmically trade, and more.
+CryptoTracker enables high-quality cryptocurrency R&D across all major exchanges.

 Pull Requests welcome and encouraged.